NEOS-AI/kore/README.md

 # Kore

-A low-latency, high-performance caching database written in Rust, inspired by [pogocache](../pogocache).
+A low-latency, high-performance caching database written in Rust.

 ## Features